GEOLYTIX/xyz/readme.md

 ## Dependencies

-We are currently using Node.js version XX in our development environment and Node.js version XX on our server which hosts demo builds of the application.
+We are currently using Node.js version 8.4.

 Style sheets are written with SASS/SCSS.
 We are currently including compiled css in the repository.
 With SASS installed it is possible to compile all style sheets with following command *sass -update public/css* from the application root.
 It is envisagened to move to Stylus in a future build and drop the Ruby development dependency.